 Short answer: Yes, it can be.
 Yet traveling anywhere can include some risks and precautions to heed.

 Safety is relative and safety in Mexico is a very subjective topic.
 Mexico often receives a bad reputation for crime and safety concerns.
-But is this reputation deserved or overblown?
+But this reputation is often overblown.

 Prospective visitors to Mexico must understand that movies, tv shows, news, and other media often paint a dangerous depiction of Mexico that is unrealistic and/or showcases a tiny slice of Mexico that most visitors never encounter.
 In reality, Mexico is widely a very friendly country rather than a crime-ridden place to be afraid of.

-Although safety can be subjective, we personally have always felt safe traveling in Mexico.
+Understand that millions of people visit Mexico each year and the vast majority experience no safety issues.
+Anecdotally, we personally have always felt safe traveling in Mexico.
 Most first-time visitors agree that Mexico is far safer than their preconceived notions and that the level of safety can feel about the same as in the US.

 That said, it would also be naive to portray Mexico as a crime-free paradise.
 Although not particularly widespread, crime can and does occur in Mexico.
 Beware that petty theft, such as phone snatch-and-grabs or pickpocketing, does happen on occasion.
 Such occurrences can be even more common in some of Mexico’s larger cities and busy touristic areas.
 It can always be a good idea to be vigilant and aware of your surroundings, but without being overly paranoid.